rwth-i6/returnn/CONTRIBUTING.md

 About new features:

+* Is this useful for someone else?
+If not, or not sure yet, just put this into your config.
+  Almost all changes / extensions can be put into the config, without modifying RETURNN code.
+  (And if this is not possible for your specific change yet, or too complicated, then let's discuss how to extend or generalize RETURNN such that RETURNN becomes generic enough for this, such that you do not need to modify RETURNN.)
 * Write them in a generic way, that is easily composeable, and reflects a core atomic functionality or concept, and not too much at once.